 In section 2, we provide an overview of ML systems and describe the method used to classify ML systems.
-In section 3, we discuss the vulnerabilities, security threats, and countermeasures for each type of ML system.
+In section 3, we discuss the attacks on and security measures for each type of ML system.
 In section 4, we focus on typical use cases of ML systems in the financial sector and discuss possible attacks and security measures.